semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 Triggering a promotion means starting the next pipeline in the chain.
 There are three ways of triggering a promotion:

-- **Manual promotions**: This is the default.
-Start the next pipeline manually.
+- **Manual promotions**: this is the default.
+Start the next pipeline manually
-- **Auto promotions**: Automatically start a promotion based on predefined conditions.
+- **Auto promotions**: automatically start a promotion based on predefined conditions
-- **Parameterized promotions**: Allow you to pass values as environment variables into the next pipelines, enabling pipeline reuse for different tasks.
+- **Parameterized promotions**: allow you to pass values as environment variables into the next pipelines, enabling pipeline reuse for different tasks

 ## How to add promotions {#create-promotions}